-Paying too much.
-Some companies simply pay too much for the companies they acquire.
-They may feel they have to overpay to block a competitive bid or to protect their turf.
-But the truth is, when you start out by paying too much it makes achieving a satisfactory return on investment difficult.
+- Paying too much.
+Some companies feel they have to overpay to block a competitive bid or to protect their turf.
+But when too much is paid, it can kill any chance to achieve a satisfactory return on investment.

-- Poor integration planning and execution.
-We’ve probably all seen situations where the best-laid plans went astray.
-Integration plans aren’t worth the paper they’re written on if the people who are responsible for executing those plans don’t understand them, agree with them, or want . . .
+- Lack of buy-in.
+We’ve all seen situations where the best-laid plans go astray.
+Integration plans aren’t worth the paper they’re written on if the people who are responsible for executing those plans don’t understand them or want to make them work.